karmab/kcli/docs/index.md

 For each entry you would specify:

-- bmc_url
+- url or bmc_url.
+This is the redfish url to use, which is specific to the hardware.
+You can also just specify the ip and set the model if you dont know what the exact url is.
-- bmc_user.
-This can also be set outside the array if you use the same user for all of your baremetal workers
+- user or bmc_user. bmc_user can also be set outside the array if you use the same user for all of your baremetal workers
-- bmc_password.
-This can also be set outside the array if you use the same password for all of your baremetal workers
+- password or bmc_password. bmc_password can also be set outside the array if you use the same password for all of your baremetal workers
-- Optionally a model (either dell,hp, supermicro) to have the bmc_url evaluated for you (Only specify its ip in this case)
+- Optionally model or bmc_model (either dell,hp, supermicro) to have the bmc_url evaluated for you (Only specify its ip in this case)

 As an example, the following array will boot 3 workers (based on kvm vms with sushy tool)